Creating Your Own Components | Cypress Semiconductor

 - Datapath Component

 Each level gets progressively more involved and more powerful.
 A schematic based component provides a hierarchical schematic capability.
 Here you can combine any of the components in the current library and also encapsulate the APIs that go with that combination.
 With a Verilog based component you have the ability to pull in more complex unique digital content and take direct advantage of the PLDs built into PSoC 3 and 5.
 The capability to do either Schematic or Verilog based components is in Creator today.
 The third level, datapath based components, adds to a Verilog component the usage of the datapath resources in PSoC 3 and 5.
 With datapaths you can create denser designs and more flexibily communicate between your hardware component and the CPU.
+The ability for customers to take advantage of datapaths in their own components will be made available in Creator with the Beta 5 release due out later this year.

 - Example Projects